What happens when your car is written off?

 What happens when a car is written off by an insurance company?

-Once a car has been written off, its details are recorded in the written-off vehicle register.
-If you choose to accept your insurer's decision, you will receive a payout based on the car's market value.
+Once a car has been written off, its details are recorded in the written-off vehicle register (WOVR).
+If you held comprehensive car insurance, then your insurer will pay you a lump sum based on the policy you have.

 • Its listed value and other current sales of the same model